-Vaccines for COVID-19 get most of the headlines, but it is possible, if not likely, that a drug or combination of drugs may be quicker to develop and possibly more effective in controlling the virus.
-An opinion piece in the Baltimore Sun with ACSH advisor Dr. Katherine Radtke.
+Vaccines for COVID-19 get most of the headlines.
+But it is possible, if not likely, that a drug or combination of drugs may be quicker to develop, and possibly will be more effective in controlling the virus.
+Here's an opinion piece making the case that recently ran in the Baltimore Sun, co-authored by ACSH's Dr. Josh Bloom and ACSH advisor Dr. Katherine Seley-Radtke.

 Do people acquire long-term immunity to coronavirus?
 Will there be a second wave?
 Will there be more lockdowns?
 Some recent news helps shed light on these questions.

 Most drug and vaccine candidates fail.
 However, the success rate varies wildly depending on the therapeutic area.
 The probability that at least one coronavirus vaccine will win FDA approval is quite high, though that does not mean it will work well.